-New ‘Free Dining Bounceback Offer Now Available At Walt Disney World For Dates In 2018
+New ‘Free Dining’ Bounceback Offer Now Available At Walt Disney World For Dates In 2018

 While that may seem very limited, it’s still a great opportunity for guests to get the first crack at “Free Dining” for the next year.

-Don’t jump on things just yet as there are more limitations and restrictions as Disney isn’t going to let a discount like “Free Dining” be given away easily.
-As usual, guests booking a Value or Moderate Resort will receive a free Quick-Service plan while those at a Deluxe or Deluxe Villa will receive the free Regular dining plan.
+Don’t jump on things just yet, as there are more limitations and restrictions; Disney isn’t going to let a discount like “Free Dining” be given away easily.
+As usual, guests booking a Value or Moderate Resort will receive a free Quick-Service plan, while those at a Deluxe or Deluxe Villa will receive the free Regular dining plan.

-Guests must book a vacation package which has at least a 2-Day Park Hopper or Park Hopper Plus ticket included in it.
+Guests must book a vacation package that has at least a 2-Day Park Hopper or Park Hopper Plus ticket included in it.
 All guests on the reservation must have the same type of ticket and dining plan for a minimum length of stay of three days.

-As always, there are excluded resorts and they are the usual:
+As always, there are excluded resorts.

 - The Little Mermaid rooms at Disney’s Art of Animation Resort